Drink as much coffee as you like – rethinking subscription-based services

 First though, we have to let go of outdated perceptions.
 What better place to start the conversation.
 TX is specialised in the subscription economy and we’ve been creating that for example for virtual operator Moi.

-If you’d like to have a chat about implementing subscription-based services in your business, please book an appointment in Antti’s calendar through this link:
+If you’d like to have a chat about digitalising your business processes, please book an appointment in Jarmo’s calendar through this link:

 How Finnish telco Moi reshaped the future of mobile operators